The Ultimate New Zealand Travel Guide

 • Hire a yacht for the day and sail to Waiheke.

-You’ll be able to see the sights of Auckland City from the Auckland harbor, then head over to lap up the beautiful island of Waiheke.
+Waiheke is one of Auckland’s best day trips.
+You’ll be able to soak up the sights of Auckland’s skyline from the harbor, then lap up the beautiful island of Waiheke.
 Waiheke is full of renowned wineries and restaurants.
 Public beaches are all around the island, providing sheltered bays to anchor your boat.
 Head to shore to sip on some wine and take in the expansive views across the harbor.
 We recommend anchoring at Man o’ War bay and heading straight into the local beachside vineyard.

 • Surf in Mount Maunganui